Major League Pickleball finished its seventh event in the 2025 regular season at the Sportime Randall's Island in New York City.

 The Brooklyn Pickleball Team earned 11 points in four matches, keeping them in 4th place in the standings, despite playing back-to-back events with on-site alternate, AJ Koller as a sub.

 The Brooklyn Pickleball Team looks like it will be a menace once all players are starting.
 They will be worrisome for the top teams.
+If you want to understand how player rankings shape playoff positioning, the math going into the stretch run is fascinating.

 The Squeeze fell short of their goals, only earning six points from a possible 15